JimGunther/MeteoC/README.md

-C++ version of Weather Station code: early stages with partial code for Anemometer and (incomplete) Sensors functionality.
+C++ version of Weather Station code: functionality complete (as far as I can tell) but most code is only tested for syntax, not functionality.
+All ecept sensors need harware testbed to fully assess.